|

 Best, Cynthia Lennon and even BonJovi and Bryan Adams.
 Oh what

+a night!
 I hated the idea of leaving Liverpool so much, I subconsciously

 hid my airplane tickets home in my main suitcase and not in